 - fuzzing_server_port - The port on which the fuzzing gRPC server is listening (default 6773)

-- tls - If the CI daemon has TLS enabled you can add enable it by setting to true (default false).
+- tls - If the CI daemon has TLS enabled you can add disable it by setting to false (default true).
 This will encrypt the communication between CI daemon and fuzzing agent.
 The gRPC communication between fuzzer and fuzzing agent is still unencrypted.

 - cert_file - The location of the TLS certificate of the CI Fuzz server.
 Only required if the cert is not signed by a public CA and the corresponding CA Root certificate is not imported on the host where the Java Agent is running.